microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 - Accelerate team velocity
 - Prevent integration problems
 - Avoid last minute chaos during release dates
-- Enforce discipline of test driven development
 - Provide a quick feedback cycle for system-wide impact of local changes
 - Separate build and deployment stages
 - Measure and report metrics around build failures / success(s)
 - Increase visibility across the team enabling tighter communication
+- Reduce human errors, which is probably the most important part of automating the builds

-## Single Source Repository
+## S/ingle Source Repository

 - [ ] **Code / manifest artifacts required to build your project should be maintained in a single git repository.**